Online Course Information

-- Video recording equipment to record speeches.
+- Video recording equipment to record speeches and assessments.
 There are a variety of types of cameras available.
 You should have a camera that produces a high-quality recording.
 The video feature on most digital cameras, cell phones, etc., is not acceptable.

-- Adobe Acrobat Reader Throughout the semester a variety of handouts in Adobe Acrobat format (.pdf files).
+- Adobe Acrobat Reader.
+Throughout the semester a variety of handouts will be distributed in Adobe Acrobat format (.pdf files).
 To view and/or print these you must have Acrobat Reader installed on your PC.
 You may download it for free at http://www.adobe.com/.

 - Word processing software capable of saving files in Rich Text (.rtf) format installed on the PC you use to access this course.
 You will type your assignments and submit them as a word processing document file.
 All assignments must be submitted in either Microsoft Word (.doc or .docx) or Rich Text (.rtf) format.